MicrosoftDocs/win32/desktop-src/WsdApi/inspecting-network-traces-for-http-metadata-exchange.md

 Any network packet analyzer that can display raw packets can be used to inspect HTTP metadata exchange requests.
 Microsoft Network Monitor 3 (Netmon) is recommended.
 For more information about Netmon, see [Downloading Netmon and Sample DPWS Filters](downloading-netmon-and-sample-dpws-filters.md).

 This diagnostic procedure may not be as useful for clients and hosts using a secure channel for communications because the message contents are encrypted.
-For more information, see [Troubleshooting HTTPS Secure Channel Communication](troubleshooting-https-secure-channel-communication.md).

 **To inspect network traces for HTTP metadata exchange**